Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Travel Tips

-- Guided Tours: Consider hiring a local guide who can provide insightful information about the history and significance of the stupa.
+Guided Tours: Don’t be afraid to hire a local guide who can tell you about the historical and significance significance of the stupa.

 Introduction

-On the second day of your Anuradhapura tour, we visit one of the most revered sites in Buddhism – the Sri Maha Bodhi.
-This ancient tree is not just a botanical wonder but a living symbol of enlightenment and spiritual legacy.
-Planted in 288 BC, it is the southern branch from the historic Bodhi Tree under which Lord Buddha attained enlightenment in Bodh Gaya, India.
+On day 2 of the Anuradhapura tour, we visit the very revered site for Buddhist pilgrims – the Sri Maha Bodhi.
+He explained that this ancient tree is a living symbol of enlightenment, but also spiritual legacy, which defies what one would call mere botanical wonder.
+It is the southern branch from the historic Bodhi Tree under which Lord Buddha attained enlightenment at Bodh Gaya, India, planted in 288 BC.

 Historical Significance